 The Canons Park is one of those places, located just next to the very heart of London, it is just a few steps away from many notable and renowned hotels in the city.
 The historic location was restored and improved in many ways in 2003 after winning the Heritage Lottery Grant.
 More about that and the history of the park you can find easily on this site, but first let us talk about things one can do there and what Canons is good for.

 Making it one of the most beautiful parks that can be found in London is the huge green surface of and the incredible architecture of the few old buildings set around it.
 One can easily get the feeling it is a huge garden in front of someone's huge private property somewhere in the countryside, but it is not.
 Canons Park is open to everyone and available for a wide range of activities.
 Many decide to go on a run under the huge and old trees, while others like to do that rather on the paths or grass.
 Many decide to lay down, take in the sunshine and go online, study, read, listen to music, enjoy Facebook or even take part of a room.

 Let's get back to sport, approximately every person here is looking for a place to do the daily yoga session or to meditate, because this is a quiet place.
 Once you get there you will see how it can be calming but in the same time full of people doing some kind of activities.
 In the afternoon the park gets a little bit more full and noisy, but the sight of the happy owners and their dogs makes it up.
 And it makes the possibility for you to bring your dog and enjoy the day playing frisbee.
-You can even bring a girl you met on with you there and enjoy your time together.
-The big, flat areas in this location are excellent for picnics with your family, friends or again with the girl from.
+You can even bring a escort you met with you there and enjoy your time together.
+The big, flat areas in this location are excellent for picnics with your family, friends or again with the escort.
 That way you can impress everyone, just by picking this amazing location and setting everything up, which is not a big deal nor hard to do.
 So make sure to be creative and use the Canons Park as you want, it will offer you the best nature experience in London for sure.